aplchian/eensta/README.md

 ## Instructions

-Add jQuery and the plugin on a page
+Add jQuery and the plugin in your page
 ```
 <script src="jquery.js"></script>
 <script src="jquery.eensta.js"></script>